- All Prices are FOB Swedesboro, NJ (25 miles South of Philadelphia)

 Choice of freight carrier

-- If you specify your own freight company, you will be completely responsible for filling any damage claims.
+- For smaller standard kilns like Easy-Fire and Jupiter kilns you may specify a freight carrier.
+However, if you specify your own freight company, you will be completely responsible for insurance and any damage claims.
 WE RECOMMEND THAT YOU LET US CHOOSE THE FREIGHT CARRIER.
 There are definitely some freight carriers who we would NOT recommend.

 Pick up at the factory